 Developmental activities for freeze-dried products are dictated by the limited availability and high cost of newly developed active compounds, and by Quality-by-Design requirements.
 Laboratory-scale freeze dryers used for formulation and process development show an excessive variety of designs and instrumentation concepts, making scale-up activities a challenge.
 The development of miniaturised equipment may provide enormous benefits in terms of development times and costs.

-Temperature-controlled microscopy enhances research of chemical processes in polar ice
+Researchers use Linkam stages to investigate how temperature-controlled microscopy enhances research of chemical processes in polar ice

-The Effect of Supercooling on Cryopreservation of Cells
+The Effect of Supercooling on Cryopreservation of Cells using Linkam’s FDCS196

 Intracellular segregation processes in the endocytic system

-Improved suppression of cancerous cells by regulating the toxicity of chemotherapy medication
+Improved suppression of cancerous cells by regulating the toxicity of chemotherapy medication using Linkam’s CMS196.

-Protein-Inspired Ice Recrystallization Inhibition
+Exploring Protein-Inspired Ice Recrystallisation Inhibition using Linkam’s BCS196

 Researchers at the University of Warwick use the Linkam BCS196 to work at the interface of the organic and polymer chemistries with the life sciences, making use of modern polymer and organic methods to synthesise nano materials for various applications, including regenerative medicine, infectious disease and biotechnology.